moocupv/lti-ai-grader/README.md

 It is possible to dynamically override the task instructions (`taskHTML`) and the `initialValue` template without modifying the shared HTML file.
 This allows you to **reuse the same LTI tool and exam interface** across different Open edX units while grading entirely different prompts.

 To achieve this:
 1. In Open edX, place a **Text component** in the unit immediately **before** the LTI component.
+Usually the task is defined in this component in html
-2. In the HTML editor of that text component, include a JavaScript function that overrides the global configuration variables of the grader.
+2. In the HTML editor of that text component, include a JavaScript function that overrides the global configuration variables of the grader with the same definition but in plain text.
 3. The repository includes a specific HTML file example demonstrating how to implement this script.

 This method enables high scalability, as a single deployment of the evaluator can handle a diverse range of specific writing tasks across an entire course.